 Whether you're just getting started with saving for retirement or you're a few years away from saying goodbye to your full-time job, here are some things to consider when it comes to preparing for retirement.

 Why Can Preparing for Retirement Be Different for Women?

 Retirement planning for women may differ from planning for men because women live longer than men on average.
-The average American woman who turns 65 today can expect to live until she's 86.5, according to data from the Social Security Administration (SSA).
-Men in the same age range can expect to live, on average, until they're 84.
-This 2.5-year gap means the average woman may spend more time in retirement, and so she might need more savings to help avoid running out of money.
+The average American woman who turns 65 today can expect to live until she's 86.8, according to data from the Social Security Administration (SSA).
+Men in the same age range can expect to live, on average, until they're 84.2.
+This 2.6-year gap means the average woman may spend more time in retirement, and so she might need more savings to help avoid running out of money.

 Women also tend to earn less than men over the course of their careers.
-According to U.S. Census Bureau data, women also earn just under 82% of what men do, with annual earnings of around $45,000 compared to $55,000 for men.
+According to U.S. Census Bureau data, women earned 82 cents for every dollar a man made.
 In the context of a 30- to 40-year career, that could potentially be hundreds of thousands of dollars in earnings that could have been invested to help increase a woman's retirement savings.